NSS-Workshops/agentic-ai/src/sections/roocode-rooflow/02-rooflow-setup/index.md

 These Flow modes will appear alongside your standard Roo Code modes, and you can switch between them at any time.

-## Memory Bank

-1. Start a new task in Roo Code
-2. Choose **Flow Architect** mode
-3. Enter the prompt `Initialize the memory bank for this project`
-4. Follow the prompts and when it asks how you want to create the initial context, answer with "Access the initial context from the README.md document"

-It will create many markdown files during this process, so just be patient until it completes.

 ## What's Next?

-In the next chapter, we'll explore mode workflows in detail.
+In the following chapters, we'll explore mode workflows in detail.
 You'll learn how different modes work together and how the Memory Bank system maintains context across complex development tasks.